dddrrreee/cs140e-24win/labs/11-imu-i2c/README.md

         if(bit_is_on(imu_rd(addr, PWR_MGMT_1), 6))
             output("device booted up in sleep mode!\n");

-- Also the checked in registers for the gyro are not correct.
-  You should use the table.
-(E.g., `CONFIG` and `GYRO_CONFIG`).

 Today we're going to communicate with the InvenSense MPU-6050 accelerometer + gyroscope using the I2C protocol.
 Inertial measruement